Aleynikovich/iiwaTOFAS/KITTING_BOX_USAGE.md

 ## Frame Structure in RoboticsAPI.data.xml

-The system expects the following frame hierarchy:
+The system expects the following frame hierarchy with flexible trajectories:

 ```
 /basekitting (base frame)